 Trump says he would support gov't taking stake in certain companies

-U.S. President Donald Trump on Thursday opened the door to a sweeping shift in the government's relation to private industry as the coronavirus outbreak upends the nation's economy, saying he would back the government taking stakes in certain companies.
+President Donald Trump on Thursday opened the door to a radical shift in the U.S. government's relationship to private industry as the coronavirus outbreak upends the nation's economy, saying he would back the government taking stakes in certain companies.

-Asked if he would support the federal government moving to take an equity stake in some companies, Trump said: "I do.
-I really do."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)